What counts as knife crime

 - if you’re under 18, it’s illegal to buy most types of knives

 - anyone over 10 can be charged and taken to court if they’re caught with an illegal knife – even if it’s the first time they’ve been stopped by the police

 - if you're caught carrying a knife, you could receive a community sentence, a fine or imprisoned

 - you could be searched at any time if a police officer thinks you may be carrying a knife

 - even if you’re carrying a knife that you’re legally allowed to (like a penknife with a blade that’s shorter than three inches), it becomes illegal if you use it as a weapon to threaten or harm anyone

-The maximum sentence for anyone found guilty of carrying an illegal knife is now four years.
-If you injure someone or use a knife to commit a crime the penalties could be a lot worse.
+The maximum sentence for anyone found guilty of carrying an illegal knife is four years.
+If you injure someone or use a knife to commit a crime the penalties could more.